Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/actors.md

 An actor, being an account, has an environment and can [define symbols](/cvm/definitions).
 In other words, it can manage state persisted in the decentralized database.
 [Callable functions](/cvm/callable-functions) provide access control and describe how this state is effectively managed.

-In Convex, the notion of a smart contract is tighly associated with this fact.
+In Convex, the concept of a smart contract is tightly associated with this fact.
 An account, typically an actor, hosts some state in its environment and callables functions that other accounts may call describe how this state can be altered and under which conditions.
-Some smart contracts are well-confined within the scope of a single actor whereas other schemes might rely on several actors involved in complex interactions.
+Some smart contracts are well-defined within the scope of a single actor whereas other schemes might rely on several actors involved in complex interactions.

 Here is an example of an actor implementing a minimalistic oracle.
-The creator of that actor only can deliver a value by adding it to the
+The creator of that actor can only deliver a value by adding it to the
 [vector](/cvm/data-types/vector) hosted by the actor:

 ```clojure